 The React Scheduler provides clear, vibrant, exact representations of appointments across the Scheduler timeline, based on their assigned time duration.

 There is built-in support for better event handling, such as easier appointment creation and editing using the default event editor or through intuitive drag-and-resize actions.
 In addition, you can add custom data fields to both the events and resource data source.

 Easily select multiple events at once by pressing and holding the Ctrl key while clicking on events.
 On mobile devices, do the same by tapping and holding an event, and continue selecting by single-tapping other events.
 After successfully selecting events, delete or reposition them simultaneously.

 The customizable tooltip displays event information while the mouse pointer is hovering over the event.
 Do the same on mobile devices by tapping and holding an event.

 Easily configure recurring events to repeat on a daily, weekly, monthly, or yearly basis with integrated recurrence options.

-Change the look and feel of Scheduler appointments by customizing their default appearance and style using HTML or CSS.
+Change the look and feel of Scheduler events and appointments by customizing their default appearance and style using HTML or CSS.

-A built-in option that automatically increases the height of the rows in month and timeline views when new concurrent appointments are added.
+A built-in option that automatically increases the height of the rows in month and timeline views when new concurrent events or appointments are added.